Cris-du/VentVirGenome/README.md

 This repository contains scripts, configurations, and auxiliary resources supporting the analyses presented in the manuscript:

-> **VentVirGenome: A Global Ocean Hydrothermal Vent Virus Genome Dataset for Exploring Diversity, Function, and Host Interactions**
+> **VentVirGenomes: A Global Ocean Hydrothermal Vent Virus Genome Dataset for Exploring Diversity, Function, and Host Interactions**

 The workflows described here cover viral and microbial genome assembly, quality control, viral prediction, host association, phylogenetic analysis and functional annotation.